ojwg/blog/_posts/2022-04-20-InversePowerLawDistribution.markdown

 with $$\log\mathrm{M}$$.
 This does not imply that the probability distribution function in log space also linearly decreases with mass.
 In other words
 $$\log\phi(\mathrm{M}) \neq \frac{\mathrm{d \log(N)}}{\mathrm{d \log(M)}} = \mathrm{\frac{M}{N} \frac{dN}{dM} \equiv \frac{M}{N} \phi(M)}$$.

-The original histogram from the ipython notebook provided by Dr.Evan,
+The original histogram from the ipython notebook provided by Dr. Schneider,
 ![Original Histogram]({{'/assets/images/2022/04/evan_histogram.png' | relative_url}})

 seems to follow the shape of the logarithm of the probability distribution only because it's a reverse cumulative density plot and few bins are used.
 The latter point is